 CBM aims to respond to all feedback within three working days and to resolve all complaints within one month of receipt.
 The outcomes will be analysed to identify systemic problems and potential improvements of CBM's work.
 CBM is committed to using the feedback received for learning and continuous improvement.

-To learn more about our feedback mechanism, please see our feedback and complaints handling position paper in English, French, or Spanish.
+To learn more about our feedback mechanism, please see our ‘Programme Feedback and Complaints Policy’.

 Please direct feedback about CBM fundraising to the respective CBM Member Association.